Peculiarities of the density of states in SN junctions: Introduction

 We are therefore faced with contradicting predictions about the form of the DoS peculiarity in the SN system.
 The necessity to resolve the contradiction is the motivation for the present work.
-Note that in addition to the fact that the DoS can be directly probed experimentally \cite{Gueron1996.PhysRevLett.77.3025,Pannetier2000,Vinet2001.PhysRevB.63.165420,leSueur2008.PhysRevLett.100.197002}, it also directly influences various physical properties, e.g., the surface impedance \cite{TinkhamBook,Gurevich2017,Kubo2019}.
+Note that in addition to the fact that the surface DoS can be directly probed experimentally \cite{Gueron1996.PhysRevLett.77.3025,Pannetier2000,Scheer2001.PhysRevLett.86.284,Vinet2001.PhysRevB.63.165420,Moussy2001,leSueur2008.PhysRevLett.100.197002}, it also directly influences various physical properties, e.g., the tunneling current \cite{Meschke2011.PhysRevB.84.214514} and the surface impedance \cite{TinkhamBook,Gurevich2017,Kubo2019}.
+Some experiments demonstrate the DoS suppression in SN junctions at $E=\Delta_0$ by means of scanning tunneling microscopy \cite{leSueur2008.PhysRevLett.100.197002} or tunneling spectroscopy \cite{Meschke2011.PhysRevB.84.214514}.
 In superconducting qubit devices, local subgap DoS (at $E<\Delta_0$) can work as quasiparticle traps, mitigating the adverse effect of quasiparticles on the coherence \cite{Riwar2019.PhysRevB.100.144514}.

 Below, we reconsider the results of Ref.\ \cite{Levchenko2008} and demonstrate that the full check-mark behavior \cite{Levchenko2008} of the surface DoS [with $\nu(\Delta_0)=0$, see Fig.~\ref{fig:peculiarities}(a)] is indeed realized in SN junctions with thin N layer but only in the limit of absolutely rigid superconductor, $\varkappa = 0$.
 At the same time, $\nu(\Delta_0)$ becomes finite at any finite $\varkappa$.
 The check-mark peculiarity is elevated at $\varkappa\neq 0$ [see Fig.~\ref{fig:peculiarities}(b)] and finally crosses over to the vertical peculiarity at $\varkappa \gtrsim (d_N/\xi_N)^4$ [see Fig.~\ref{fig:peculiarities}(c)].
 Since $d_N/\xi_N\ll 1$, the vertical peculiarity is realized at $\varkappa=1$ \cite{Fominov2019.PhysRevB.100.224513}.